 Her last days had seen her San Francisco Giants leave my Los Angeles Dodgers pretty much in their rearview mirror and I was getting it from both barrels.
 Actually it was wonderful to once again be on the receiving end of her mouth-to-ear missile attacks.

 We talked about her equally cantankerous and hilarious daughter Carole, who was due back in Park City any day after helping take care of whatever loose ends Lena's passing may have caused.
-"An hour's worth at most," were Lena's thoughts on the matter.

 We had to talk golf, of course.
 Going back to when she and her husband Lou would wait in the bushes so they could stalk and belittle any foursome of which I was a part, the verbal abuse was never left in the bag.
 When it came to one-liners, Lou had a million of them and Lena was a quick study.